tszalay/Battlecode-2016/README.md

 ### For Seeding Submission

+- can't have all archons blitz
+- archons get stuck in their balls
-- GTFO code for Archon that is screwed - running even without safe dirs or digging away.
+- GTFO code for Archon that is screwed - running even without safe dirs or digging away, avoid small rubble
-- Need scouts to send "get help" messages so that soldiers in mob fight attack dens.

 - Scouts in Ball Move still get shot.